morgancollado/morgancollado.github.io/_posts/2020-06-24-plantopedia_your_plant_guide_when_you_need_it.markdown

 I wanted to do something ambitious for my first project.

 So I turned to my spouse and shared with them the requirement for the project.
-They came up with several ideas but we landed on an app that would look up plant information.
-As gardeners, we both could use something that can look up plant data in a snap.
+They came up with several ideas from which I picked an app that would look up plant information.
+As a gardener, it would be helpful for them to have something that can look up plant care data in a snap.
+I set out to do just that.

 I looked up public APIs that might have the kind of data that I was looking for and ran into [Trefle](http://https://trefle.io/).
 Trefle is an API that takes data from botanical gardens and other sources, presenting them in a RESTful JSON format.
 I reached out to the developers of the API and they were kind enough to offer code samples that would help integrate the API into my app.